Easy roasted cayenne chickpeas recipe – little balls of chickpeas boiled and baked in the oven to a crispy crunch then seasoned with cayenne pepper.

 I was saddened by this and with the increase of obesity in the UK, there really needs to be more of a proactive stance.
 While I didn’t succumb to the refined baked goods, it did have me thinking about what health snacks could I bring to the blog?
 I tapped into some of my own eating habits and BAM check out these easy roasted cayenne chickpeas – they are spicy, crunchy and delicious.

 Just like popcorn you can jazz them up with anything sweet, spicy or even savoury.
-I love recipes that offer so much diversity, it only encourages you to make them repetitively, only using different flavours each time.
+I love recipes that offer so much diversity and easy roasted to boot It only encourages you to make them repetitively, only using different flavours each time.
 Another great thing about this recipe is it’s allergy friendly, they make a great nut free snack that’s a brilliant source of protein.

 Protein is a macronutrient that helps to sustain the body by building and repairing tissue.
 As a gym enthusiast I like to carry a small bag of these in my bag and nibble on that after going strength exercises.
 It’s so handy that I have them to hand and not have to wait until I get home to have my protein fix.
 You don’t have to workout to enjoy this snack, though I am discussing the health benefits for people who workout and seek additional protein (look no further).